 Strategic alliances are an important part of our product development and distribution strategies.
 We rely on strategic alliances to provide technology, complementary product offerings and increased and quicker access to markets.
 We seek to form relationships with organizations that can provide best-in-class technology or market advantages for establishing iRobot technology in new market segments.
 For example, in 2011 we signed a joint development and licensing agreement with InTouch Health, a leading remote presence telemedicine solution provider, to explore potential opportunities for healthcare applications on iRobot platforms such as the iRobot Ava mobile robotics platform.
+This alliance has resulted in the introduction in 2012 of the RP-VITA, the first autonomous navigation remote presence robot to receive U.S. Food and Drug Administration clearance for use in hospitals.
+The RP-VITA combines the latest in autonomous navigation and mobility technologies developed by iRobot with the state-of-the-art telemedicine and electronic health record integration developed by InTouch Health and we expect will begin shipping in early 2013.

 Our strategy of working closely with third parties extends to the design of our products.
 By offering extensible platforms designed to carry payloads, we have designed and manufactured our products to leverage the work of those individuals and organizations that offer specialized technological expertise.
-The PackBot, Warrior, FirstLook, Roomba and Scooba robots are designed with open interfaces that allow third-party developers to add payloads to our robots, improving their functionality.
+The PackBot, Warrior and FirstLook robots are designed with open interfaces that allow third-party developers to add payloads to our robots, improving their functionality.